This guide demonstrates how to get precise coordinates from Reach on an Android device over Bluetooth.

 Set up RTK communication between 2 Reach RS+ units over LoRa radio following this video guide.

 Getting corrections from NTRIP/CORS

-Configure NTRIP/CORS network as a source of positioning corrections for the Reach RS/RS+ rover following this guide.
+Configure NTRIP/CORS network as a source of positioning corrections for Reach rover following this guide

 Access Reach rover using ReachView 3

-- Get the app from Google Play or App Store
+- Get the app from Google Play or Apple Store

 - Go to Wi-Fi settings on your device